JakeWnuk/Harp/README.md

 ```

-Do ARP scan of range and fetch FQDN of found hosts
+Do ARP scan of range, passively listen for ARP requests while scanning, and fetch FQDN of found hosts
 ```
 python3 harp.py -i 10.0.0.0/24
 ```
-Do ARP scan of range but do not fetch FQDN of found hosts
+Do ARP scan of range, passively listen for ARP requests while scanning, but do not fetch FQDN of found hosts
 ```
 python3 harp.py -i 10.0.0.0/24 -s
 ```